CVHub520/X-AnyLabeling/docs/en/user_guide.md

 3. After completing all modifications, click the `Confirm` button to confirm and submit the changes.

+### Quick Screenshot and Save Feature

+Implementation Guide:

+1. Prepare a custom class file, you can refer to the example [classes.txt](../../assets/classes.txt);

+2. Click on the `Tools` menu at the top and select the `Save Cropped Image` option.
+Choose the corresponding custom class file for upload.
+This action will generate a subimage folder `x-anylabeling-crops` in the current directory, where targets will be stored based on their respective class names.

 ### Quick Tag Correction Feature

 This functionality is designed to swiftly address two common mislabeling scenarios during the calibration process: